-G. WSU’s policies in these matters are not designed to hamper educational discussions or academic freedom, including topics which may be deemed sensitive or controversial to some.
+G. WSU’s policies in these matters are not designed to hamper educational discussions or academic freedom, including topics which may be deemed sensitive or controversial to

 H. Malicious or Frivolous reporting is prohibited and may constitute a violation of EP 15.
 A complaint will not be considered malicious or frivolous solely because it cannot be corroborated.

 1. Obtain identification and contact information from the Reporting Party.
 However, the Reporting Party may request to remain anonymous during an initial intake interview.
-See Anonymous Complaints below.